-NOTICE: We will be closed Sunday, May 24 and Monday, May 25 in observance of Memorial Day.
+NOTICE: We will be closed Friday, July 3 and Saturday, July 4 in observance of Independence Day.

 The Patience S. Latting Northwest Library opened on May 22, 2012 as the first new Metro Library location in more than 30 years.
 This 35,000 square foot library features imagery of the Oklahoma prairie including study areas housed in glass that resemble oil derricks.
 Wood-slat walls are reminiscent of the oilfield equipment crates that were historically used as temporary housing.
 Also unique are the outdoor patios for children and adults.
 Shelving end-panels feature scenes from the Oklahoma prairie such as wheat fields and windmills.
 Oklahoma-themed outdoor art sculptures include a 7’ tall saurophaganax dinosaur, a 7’ long collared lizard, a raccoon, and cowgirl Lucille Mulhall with her shelter dog, Wall-E. These whimsical sculptures by artist Solomon Bassoff of Faducci Studio are constructed of steel armature covered with hand sculpted cement and enhanced with applied Italian glass mosaic.